verhagen/serenity-maven-plugin/README.md

-# Serenity Maven Plugin
+# Serenity Maven Plug-in

 ## Overview

-The available Maven plug-in
+The available goals of the Serenity Maven Plug-in are:

 | Goal Name   | Description |
 | ----------- | ----------- |